replikativ/replikativ/README.md

-# geschichte
+# replikativ

-`geschichte` (meaning history in German) is a distributed eventual consistent database for web applications.
+`replikativ` is a replication system for convergent replicative data types ([CRDTs](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf)).
+It is primarily designed to work as a decentralized database for web applications, but can be used to distribute any state durably between different peers with different runtimes (JVM, js; CLR planned).
 Instead of programming thin web-clients around a central server/cloud, you operate on your local data like a native application both on client- and (if you wish to) server-side.
 You can also view it in reverse as a cloud being expanded to all end-points.
 Commit whenever you want and access values whenever you want no matter if the remote peer (server) is *available* or not.
-You can imagine it as a `git` for [edn](https://github.com/edn-format/edn) database + automatic eventual consistent synchronization.
+You can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent synchronization.
 The motivation is to share data openly and develop applications on shared well-defined data carrying over the immutable value semantics of [Clojure](http://clojure.org/).
 This allows not only to fork code, but much more importantly to fork the data of applications and extend it in unplanned ways.
-The tradeoff is that your application may have to support after-the-fact conflict resolution, which can be achieved fairly easily with strict data-models like [datascript](https://github.com/tonsky/datascript), but in some cases users will have to decide conflicts.
+The tradeoff is that your application maybe has to support after-the-fact conflict resolution, which can be achieved fairly easily with strict relational data-models like [datascript](https://github.com/tonsky/datascript), but in some cases users will have to decide conflicts.

 A prototype application, with an example deployment, can be found here: [topiq](https://github.com/ghubber/topiq).